fuzzygroup/blog/_drafts/aws-tutorial-provisioning-a-rails-system-with-ansible.md

 # Reversing the Order of Things: EC2 Last

 Historically I've built AWS projects by starting with servers i.e. the EC2 instances that I want.
-However, the more that I work with AWS, the more I'm convinced that this is the
+However, the more that I work with AWS, the more I'm convinced that this is the actually entirely the wrong approach.
+There are three reasons for this:

-# Getting Started
+1. When building AWS projects you need to think of the overall project first -- where as machine resources will come and go, the overall project will still exist.
+2. You want a single VPC or "virtual private cloud".
+Think of this as a subnet which lets all your machines talk to each other.
+By creating the VPC first it can be assigned to each resource as it is provisioned rather than after the fact.
+3. Each EC2 resource you create inherently comes with its own security group that defines networking / firewall structure.
+Unless you're a real network wizard -- and if you are, why are you reading this; you should be writing this -- then I tend to argue for a single security group for simplicity's sake.

+# AWS Resources - The VPC and Security Group

+Here is the [official AWS documentation on creating a VPC](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc.html) with the command line.
+Open a command line and enter:

+    aws ec2 create-vpc --cidr-block 10.0.0.0/16 --instance-tenancy shared

+Here is the [official AWS documentation on creating a security group](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-security-group.html) with the command line.
+Open a command line and enter:

+# AWS Resources - The EC2 Instances